WildGums/TrainingProgram/docs/vault/modules.start_here.md

 ## First Steps

 1. Before you continue please make sure you read the [[readme]] document
-2. Quickly read through the "[Tour of C#](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/)" section to get a high-level overview of the C# language (Don't worry if it doesn't mean a lot to you, yet.)
+2. Quickly read through the "[Tour of C#](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/)" section to get a high-level overview of the C# language.
+(Don't worry if it doesn't mean a lot to you, yet.)

 Don't skip this step.
 Find a piece of paper, and write down all the keywords you come across that mean absolutely nothing to you.